 Partnerships: While there are no formal partnerships in this program, it is imperative that libraries reach out to local community organizations such as schools, senior centers, recreation centers, and early education programs.
 These groups have “built-in” audiences, can serve as hosts for programming, and can assist in marketing the program.
 Local music education programs can be a source for volunteers, and music stores a source of donations.

 - Ukuleles & Accessories (cases, tuners, books or DVDs included in circulating kits)

 - Materials related to having a circulating collection (a display shelf/case, tags)

 - Fees for outside instructors, if applicable

-See original grant application for more detail and staff estimates.
+See original grant application (PDF) for more detail and staff estimates.
 This program is scalable to fewer branches than the original project; maximum funding amount, $18,000, allows for duplication of this program in up to four branches.